klafave1/PLP4/README.md

         } while counter < 5

 #### 2. What is the syntax for declaring a function in your language?
+##### Declaring a function in Swift (components):
+* "func" - keyword used to declare a function in Swift.
+* Function Name - the descriptive name you give to your function.
+* Parameters - the input values that the function accepts.
+Parameters are enclosed in parentheses.
+If the function doesn't take any parameters, you leave the parentheses empty.
+You can optionally define one or more parameters.
+* Parameter Type - specifies the data type of each parameter.
+* "->" - This arrow syntax indicates the return type of the function.
+If the function doesn't return any value, you can omit the "-> ReturnType" part.
+* Return Type - specifies the data type of the value that the function returns.
+If the function doesn't return any value, you can omit this part also.
+* "{}" - body of the function containing the statements that define what the function does.
+*             //Example
+              func greet(person: String) -> String {
+                let greeting = "Hello, " + person + "!"
+                return greeting
+              }
+              print(greet(person: "Karley"))

 #### 3. Are there any rules about where the function has to be placed in your code file so that it can run?